ava-labs/hypersdk/examples/tokenvm/README.md

 optimized specifically to support their efficient usage (each balance entry requires only 72 bytes of state = `assetID|publicKey=>balance(uint64)`).
 This storage format makes it possible to parallelize the execution of any transfers that don't touch the same accounts.
+This parallelism will take effect as soon as it is re-added upstream by the `hypersdk` (no action required in the `tokenvm`).

 ### Trade Any 2 Tokens
 What good are custom assets if you can't do anything with them?
 To showcase the